Back to Articles

 Frequently Asked Questions

-Do I need every document before I can submit my SPCCC claim?
+Do I need every document on the checklist before submitting an SPCCC claim?

-What if I cannot find older records for a backdated year?
+What if I cannot find older records for a backdated SPCCC year?

-Can MyTaxRebate help me organise my evidence before submitting?
+Can MyTaxRebate help organise my evidence before I submit?

 Share this article